skip to Main Content

 how to get your dog to use the dog litter box

-Dog Litter Box 101: How to Get Your Dog Started on Indoor Peeing
+Can Dogs Use a Litter Box?
+Steps to Get Your Dog Started on Indoor Peeing

 We all know cats are typically the fur family members to use a litter box.
 But what about dogs?
-Are there any good arguments for training your canine friend to use a dog litter box?
+Are there any good arguments for litter box training your canine friend?

 3 Reasons to Use a Dog Litter Box or Artificial Grass Pad

 Walking your dog outside is a good way for them to do their business while providing valuable bonding time.
-So I rarely advise parents to skip this opportunity.
-That said, there are a few instances when using a dog litter box is preferable.
-Is it right for your dog?
-Let’s find out!
+So I rarely advise pet parents to skip this opportunity.
+That said, there are a few instances when it’s better for your dog to use a litter box.

-If you live in a place where you can’t easily get your dog outside to use the bathroom, a dog litter box may be a good choice for you.
-If you have to descend many stories in an elevator before reaching the outdoors, a litter box might be the answer.
+For pet parents who live in a place where they can’t easily get their dogs outside to use the bathroom, litter box training may be a good idea, especially if you have to descend many stories in an elevator before reaching the outdoors.

-This is especially true if you have a small dog, or tiny tinkler as I call them, since they often have more difficulty holding their urine than bigger dogs.
-This leads to more accidents in the house, and bigger frustrations, which puts a damper on your relationship.
+This is especially true if you have small dogs, or tiny tinklers, as I call them, since they often have more difficulty holding their urine than bigger dogs.
+This leads to more accidents in the house and bigger frustrations, which puts a damper on your relationship.
 I wrote an entirely different article that goes into more detail about why your dog is peeing in the house

 Now, I’m not talking about a little bit of rain.
 While many dogs don’t prefer going outside when the weather is anything but clear, it’s not going to hurt them.

-If either you or your dog has mobility issues, a dog litter box might be a good option.
-For example, if your dog can’t get around easily because of an injury and perhaps you have a lot of stairs to navigate before heading outside, a litter box will help them.
+If you or your dog have mobility issues, dog litter box training might be a good idea.
+For example, if your dog can’t get around easily because of an injury and perhaps you have a lot of stairs to navigate before heading outside, the litter box will help them.

-Or, if perhaps you’ve been injured or in need of mobility aids like a wheelchair, a litter box will help you rest easy knowing your dog has a place to do their business.
+Or if perhaps you’ve been injured or in need of mobility aids like a wheelchair, a dog litter box will help you rest easy knowing your dog has a place to do their business.

 Get the free urine marking ebook today!